rachartier/tiny-inline-diagnostic.nvim/README.md

             factor = 0.27,
         },
         options = {
+            -- Throttle the update of the diagnostic when moving cursor, in milliseconds. throttle = 100,

             -- The minimum length of the message, otherwise it will be on a new line. softwrap = 15,